Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Future Directions

-In future research, several directions can be explored to enhance \method further and expand its applicability in the domain of graph outlier detection: \begin{itemize} \item \textbf{Diffusion in graph sapce}.
+For future research, here are several promising directions we may explore to further enhance \method and expand its applicability in the domain of graph outlier detection: \begin{itemize} \item \textbf{Diffusion in graph sapce}.
 Considering the heterogeneity and scalability of the graphs for outlier detection applications, \method currently employs a diffusion model in latent space. \cite{li2023graphmaker} starts to generate large graphs directly in graph space.
 Future research could explore the application of diffusion models on heterogeneous information directly in graph space, potentially enhancing the model's ability to capture complex graph structures. \item \textbf{Collaboration with outlier detection}.
-Currently, \method is model agnostic, meaning the training of GODM and downstream outlier detection tasks are separate.
-Integrating the supervision signals from both the generation task and the downstream outlier detection in a unified training framework could be mutually beneficial.
-Self-training offers a promising paradigm for this integration~\cite{liu2022confidence}. \item \textbf{Enhancing generative models}.
-Although the current diffusion model in \method has shown impressive capabilities, there is potential for further improvement.
-This could be achieved by employing more expressive denoising functions, such as transformers \cite{vaswani2017attention}, or by exploring alternative generative models like energy-based models \cite{zhao2016energy} and or normalizing flows \cite{rezende2015variational}, which might offer different advantages over diffusion models. \end{itemize}
+Currently, \method is model agnostic, meaning the training of GODM and downstream outlier detection tasks are asynchronous.
+On the other hand, integrating the supervision signals from both the generation task and the downstream outlier detection in a unified training framework could be mutually beneficial.
+Self-training offers a promising paradigm for this integration of the supervision signals~\cite{liu2022confidence}. \item \textbf{Enhancing generative models}.
+Although the current diffusion model in \method has shown impressive capabilities, there are opportunities for further improvement.
+This could be achieved by employing more expressive denoising functions, such as transformers \cite{peebles2023scalable}, or by exploring alternative generative models like energy-based models \cite{zhao2016energy} and or normalizing flows \cite{rezende2015variational}, which might offer different advantages over diffusion models. \end{itemize}